 Retention refers to how many customers keep using your app, product, or service.
 Thus, retention metrics reveal how well you are meeting user needs and whether you are providing a good customer experience.

-Check out which are the key customer retention metrics you should keep track of.
+Check out which are the key customer retention metrics and KPIs product managers use for measuring the user experience:

 Customer churn rate is the percentage of customers that have stopped using your product or service over a given period.
 There is no universally accepted “good” churn rate.
 It depends on the industry your business is in.
 If you’re a SaaS and servicing B2B customers, you’ll likely experience lower churn rates.
 But if you’re offering consumer services such as entertainment services, your churn rate can be significantly higher especially if your offering is not seen as essential.